Flunitrazepam: Drug-facilitated sexual assault

 Flunitrazepam is known to induce anterograde amnesia in sufficient doses; individuals are unable to remember certain events that they experienced while under the influence of the drug, which complicates investigations.
 This effect could be particularly dangerous if flunitrazepam is used to aid in the commission of sexual assault; victims may be unable to clearly recall the assault, the assailant, or the events surrounding the assault.

 While use of flunitrazepam in sexual assault has been prominent in the media, as of 2015 it appears to be fairly rare, and use of alcohol and other benzodiazepine drugs in date rape appears to be a larger but underreported problem.

 In a 2001 study, the benzodiazepines midazolam and temazepam were the two most common benzodiazepines utilized for date rape.

 Drug-facilitated robbery

 In the United Kingdom, the use of flunitrazepam and other "date rape" drugs have also been connected to stealing from sedated victims.
 An activist quoted by a British newspaper estimated that up to 2,000 individuals are robbed each year after consuming drinks spiked with powerful sedatives, making drug-assisted robbery a more commonly reported problem than drug-assisted rape.

+During Brazil’s match against Argentina at the 1990 FIFA World Cup, footballer Branco was drugged with flunitrazepam by assistant coach Galíndez under Carlos Bilardo’s orders; in 2004, Diego Maradona acknowledged the trap and said he knew everything, and Bilardo admitted the trick as early as 1990, stating that “I cannot say it did not happen”.